ietf-wg-cellar/ebml-specification/specification.markdown

 ## Unknown Data Size

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the EBML Element is unknown.
 The only reserved value for the VINT\_DATA of Element Data Size is all bits set to one.
 An EBML Element with an unknown Element Data Size is referred to as an Unknown-Sized Element.
-A Master Element MAY be an Unknown-Sized Element; however an EBML Element that is not a Master Element MUST NOT be an Unknown-Sized Element.
-Master Elements MUST NOT use an unknown size unless the unknownsizeallowed attribute of their EBML Schema is set to true (see (#unknownsizeallowed)).
+Only a Master Element is allowed to be of unknown size, and it can only be so if the unknownsizeallowed attribute of its EBML Schema is set to true (see (#unknownsizeallowed)).

 The use of Unknown-Sized Elements allows for an EBML Element to be written and read before the size of the EBML Element is known.
 Unknown-Sized Elements MUST only be used if the Element Data Size is not known before the Element Data is written, such as in some cases of data streaming.
 The end of an Unknown-Sized Element is determined by whichever comes first: